• English

 The Tomb Today

 The tomb contains a surface offering a chapel made from subterranean rock and mud bricks.
-It’s said that the tomb at one time had the typical superstructure of the small pyramid found in Deir el-Medina tombs, with almost nothing surviving presently.
-The above-ground chapel features deep, vaulted steles, a barrel-vaulted roof, and two stele receptacles located along a short wall.
+It’s said that the tomb once had the typical superstructure of the small pyramid found in Deir el-Medina tombs, with almost nothing surviving presently.
+The above-ground chapel features deep, vaulted steles, a barrel-vaulted roof, and two stele receptacles along a short wall.
 The underground chambers can be reached through a rock-cut vertical shaft.
 The plaster inside was first covered with golden yellow paint, characteristic of tombs built in the 19th dynasty.
 The available space was decorated with paintings of human, divine, and animal figures.

 About Tomb TT 290

 Irunefer's tomb has some eye-catching features of the Ramesside era, which were differentiated due to its beautifully adorned vaulted burial chambers.
-Leading to the burial chamber was a short passage which was decorated with the lying jackal Anubis, who was facing the entrance to the tomb, and the hieroglyphs, on the vault made of brick in this chamber, were adorned with colorful scenes and paintings and depicted names of the family members.
+Leading to the burial chamber was a short passage decorated with the lying jackal Anubis, who was facing the entrance to the tomb, and the hieroglyphs on the vault made of brick in this chamber, were adorned with colorful scenes and paintings and depicted names of the family members.
 The background was golden yellow.
 The scenes on walls included images of funerary divinities, spells from the Book of the Dead, and manifestations of the deceased’s ba (soul) and his shadow and demons.

 • Egypt consultant